Category: Company

 National Average: On average, U.S. employees receive about 10 paid vacation days per year after one year of service, increasing with tenure.

-State Averages: While there is no comprehensive state-by-state breakdown mandated by law, regional trends and industry practices influence vacation policies.
+State Averages: While there is no comprehensive state by state breakdown mandated by law, regional trends and industry practices influence vacation policies.
 Generally, states with higher concentrations of large corporations and competitive job markets tend to offer more generous vacation policies.

 • California: Known for its tech industry and competitive job market, companies often offer around 15-20 days of paid vacation.